raghebbenhamouda/Certified-Kubernetes-Administrator-CKA-/README.md

 - Every pod can reach every other pod
 - Virtual network spanning all nodes
 - IP's are ephimeral, pods are accessed through services
-- Services are not actual containers or processes, they are only kubernetes abstracts on kubernetes memory
+- Services are not actual containers or processes, they are virtual components that live in kubernetes's memory
-- kube-proxy is a process on every kubernetes node
-- When a service is created, it creates the rules on each node to forward traffic
+- kube-proxy is a process that runs on every kubernetes node, Its job is to look for new services and every time a new service is created it creates the appropriate rules on each node to forward traffic to those services to the backend pods.
 - using iptables rules in all nodes to forward traffic
 - deployed as pods on every node as a daemonset

 ## Pods
-- Applications are deployed to worker nodes as containers inside of a Kubernetes object named Pods
+- Applications are deployed to worker nodes as containers inside of a **Kubernetes object** named **Pods**
 - A pod is the smallest object in Kubernetes
-- Every pod is a single instance of an application
+- **Every pod is a single instance of an application**
 - If load needs to be shared, we create a new pod
-- To scale up you add pods, to scale down you delete pods.
-You do not add containers to your pod.
+- To **scale up** you **add pods**, to **scale down** you **delete pods**.
+Y**ou do not add containers to your pod**.
 - Pods can be multi-container.
 Not of the same type usually, but can have helper containers like data processors.
 - Pods can communicate with each other as they share the same network space and storage space
 - When a pod is created or destroyed it affects all of the containers inside the pod.